 How to Check whether Negative Working Capital is Good or Bad?

 A quick but may not be the best way to see if negative working capital is good for the company or not is to check the data of receivables and payables.
-If the payables period is longer than the receivable days, then the company gets more time to pay back its due and it gets its cash quite early.
+If the payables period is longer than the receivable days, the company gets more time to pay back its due, and it gets its cash quite early.

-- Though negative working may not be good always, too high positive working capital is also not ideal.
-Because if a company has too high positive working capital it means it has a lot of current assets and very few current liabilities.
+- Though negative working may not always be good, too high positive working capital is also not ideal.
+Because if a company has too high positive working capital, it means it has a lot of current assetsCurrent AssetsCurrent assets refer to those short-term assets which can be efficiently utilized for business operations, sold for immediate cash or liquidated within a year.
+It comprises inventory, cash, cash equivalents, marketable securities, accounts receivable, etc. and very few current liabilitiesCurrent LiabilitiesCurrent Liabilities are the payables which are likely to settled within twelve months of reporting.
+They're usually salaries payable, expense payable, short term loans etc..
 So the company is not using its cash and cash equivalents to its optimum use and is just sitting on cash.

-- So there is an opportunity lost for the company because it can use the cash and cash equivalents somewhere else to have decent returns on it.
-Industry-Standard working capital is ideal and it changes according to the sector/industry of the company and its needs.
+- So there is an opportunity lost for the company because it can use the cash and cash equivalentsCash And Cash EquivalentsCash and Cash Equivalents are assets that are short-term and highly liquid investments that can be readily converted into cash and have a low risk of price fluctuation.
+Cash and paper money, US Treasury bills, undeposited receipts, and Money Market funds are its examples.
+They are normally found as a line item on the top of the balance sheet asset. somewhere else to have decent returns.
+Industry-Standard working capital is ideal, and it changes according to the sector/industry of the company and its needs.

 Negative Working Capital Examples